KATQ-FM

 KATQ-FM 100.1 FM, is a radio station licensed to serve Plentywood, Montana.
 The station is owned by the Radio International KATQ Broadcast Association, airing a classic rock format.
-Studios at 112 Third Avenue East.
+The studios are at 112 Third Avenue East.

 The station was assigned the KATQ-FM call letters by the Federal Communications Commission on June 18, 1979.

 The station flipped from country music (simulcasting KATQ-AM) to classic rock in February 2013.